-Let’s face, men like us have different dietary goals than women.
+Let’s face it, men have different dietary goals than women.
 Your girlfriend/wife is probably more concerned with foods for weight loss that are super low calorie or have phytoestrogens.
 On the hand, you want protein superfoods for energy and muscle gain.
 Plus support for healthy testosterone levels, male fertility, and reproductive health.
 This is even more true for athletes, bodybuilders, and older men/seniors.

 With that in mind, which nutrient-rich foods should you be prioritizing in your diet?
 What are some of the best foods for men’s health, based on what the scientific research suggests?